-- the glenohumeral joint, made up of the top, ball-shaped part of the humerus bone and the outer edge of the scapula.
-This joint is also referred to as the shoulder joint.
+The glenohumeral joint is made up of the top, ball-shaped part of the humerus bone and the outer edge of the scapula.
+This joint is also known as the shoulder joint.

 The shoulder joint is the most mobile joint in the body.
-It moves the shoulder forward and backward and also allows the arm to move in a circular motion, and to move up and away from the body.
+It moves the shoulder forward and backward.
+It also allows the arm to move in a circular motion and to move up and away from the body.

-The shoulder can be injured by performing manual labor, playing sports, or even by repetitive movement.
-Certain diseases can bring about pain that travels to the shoulder, such as disease of the cervical spine of the neck, as well as liver, heart, or gallbladder disease.
+You can injure your shoulder by performing manual labor, playing sports, or even by repetitive movement.
+Certain diseases can bring about pain that travels to the shoulder.
+These include diseases of the cervical spine (neck), as well as liver, heart, or gallbladder disease.

-In many cases, shoulder pain can be treated at home.
-Depending on the cause, physical therapy, medications, or surgery may be necessary.
+In many cases, you can treat shoulder pain at home.
+However, physical therapy, medications, or surgery may also be necessary.

-A number of factors and conditions can contribute to shoulder pain.
-The most prevalent cause is rotator cuff tendinitis, a condition where the tendons are inflamed.
+Several factors and conditions can contribute to shoulder pain.
+The most prevalent cause is rotator cuff tendinitis.

-Sometimes shoulder pain is the result of injury to another location in your body — usually the neck or bicep.
-This is called referred pain.
-Referred pain generally does not get worse upon movement of the shoulder.
+Sometimes shoulder pain is the result of injury to another location in your body, usually the neck or biceps.
+This is known as referred pain.
+Referred pain generally doesn’t get worse when you move your shoulder.